ministryofjustice/opg-use-an-lpa/README.md

 ```shell
 make up # start ual and all dependencies then run seeding of local data
 ```
+Note that the very first time you do make up, it may be necessary to first do : mkdir -p mock-integrations/secrets-manager otherwise it will try to write to that dir and be unable to

 To stop the service and its dependencies (ordering is important so that the networks are removed last)